tombombadilj/imdbdata/README.md

 *I am not too familiar with Python dataframe - please feel free to make changes and let me know if you have any questions.

+*I included a presentation that I built based on data extracted.

 Thank you!